 Amecia was born at only 25 weeks, and spent her first four months in intensive care.
 At one-month old she had a heart operation, with laser eye surgery needed shortly after to save her sight.
 She was then allowed to go home, weighing just 5 lbs.

 At one-year-old, Amecia was rushed to her local hospital and diagnosed with bronchiolitis after showing signs of deterioration for around two weeks.
 “It all happened very quickly.
 At that point she was very sick and the doctors had warned that there wasn’t a lot more that they could do.
-Her lungs were getting very stiff and she had swollen to twice her size.

 “The doctors said there was nothing more than they could do”.